All posts

 Your website needs: your trade and services, your service area, photos of your work, customer reviews, and a clear phone number.
 That's it.
 You don't need anything fancy to start.

 Over time, a website can generate consistent organic traffic from people searching for your trade in your area.
-It's a long-term play, but one that compounds.
-The tradespeople who built websites 3-4 years ago are now getting a significant chunk of their work from Google with no ongoing cost.
+It is a long-term play, but one that compounds as your pages, reviews, project photos and local mentions build trust.

 12. Get Listed in Local Business Directories